 The three-lane outer track has a total length of 1.55 km and is specially designed for testing the power train and driving noise.
 The two-lane inner track is 1.16 km long and includes a variety of poor road features specific to India.
 The track also offers special testing opportunities, including a water trough, a dusty road and poor road surfaces.
 Facilities for testing on grades and steering will be added in the near future.

 “At first we called them to support us,” Weber says.
-“But this has developed into a strategic partnership: Siemens PLM Software equips our test vehicles with state-of-the-art sensors and measurement equipment.
+“But this has developed into a strategic partnership: Siemens Digital Industries Software equips our test vehicles with state-of-the-art sensors and measurement equipment.
 Strain gauging according to industry standards is an important part of this.
 Excellence both in measurement instrumentation and in the execution of the data collection are our absolute priority.

 “Measurement campaigns on proving ground and in the field are also performed together with the Simcenter Engineering teams and a Daimler test engineer.
 The Simcenter Tecware software tool has become an integral part of our everyday operation.
 Generating high-quality test results is critical.